 In my opinion, Lanai is a daytrip sort of island.
 You can definitely see all of the best things to do on Lanai in six hours or so.
 However, if you are looking for somewhere very off-the-grid to relax, there are a couple of options for you to spend a few nights.

-This ocean front Four Seasons property provides guests with two pools, a spa, fitness facilities, tennis courts, a shopping area, and a few restaurants.
+The oceanfront Four Seasons Lanai Hotel provides guests with two pools, a spa, fitness facilities, tennis courts, a shopping area, and a few restaurants.
 Prices start at $1,050/night.

-Located within Lanai City, the Four Seasons Resort Lanai, The Lodge at Koele has a very different vibe from the other Four Seasons property on the island.
+Located within Lanai City, the Sensei Lanai, A Four Seasons Resort has a very different vibe from the other Four Seasons property on the island.
 Spa treatments, locally-sourced healthy meals, and customized fitness programs take priority at this resort.

 If you’re looking for a hotel with more of a local feel, Hotel Lanai is the place for you.
 With Hawaiian quilts and plantation-style décor, it is unlike any other form of accommodation on the island.